redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `ping_interval`

-how often to poll health of influx.
+how often to poll health.

 Type: `string`